 - The request is reviewed by procurement for accuracy of information, formatting, and compliance with policy, procedure, and legal requirements.
 The procurement team also verifies the requesting party’s budget can support the purchase.

 - Based on the information collected, budget capacity, and procedural review, the purchasing team either approves the request or rejects it.
-If the purchase requisition is rejected for non-budgetary reasons (e.g., missing or incorrect information), then it may be returned to the requester for correction and resubmission.
+If the purchase requisition is rejected for non-budgetary reasons (e.g., missing or incorrect information), then it may be returned to the requestor for correction and resubmission.

 - Approved purchase orders are issued a purchase order number and prepared for submission to the vendor.
 They include essential information related to the order, including: